Technologicat/mcpyrate/README.md

 ...
 ```

 In each case, the macro will receive `...` as input and will replace the invocation with the expanded content.
-Expansion occurs first for outermost nodes.
-I.e, from outside to inside.
+Expansion occurs first for outermost nodes, i.e, from outside to inside.

 ### Importing macros